Denbies Wine Estate: Visitors' centre

 The visitors' centre occupies a double courtyard building in the local vernacular style.
 It features a working winery which visitors walk through while listening to commentary and having questions answered by an expert tour guide, wine cellars, 360° cinema, art gallery, lecture room, two restaurants and a shop.
 In the summer there are also tours of the vineyards.

 Lego House

 In August–September 2009, Denbies was the location chosen for the construction of James May's Lego House, built as part of the James May's Toy Stories BBC television series.
 The house was taken down less than a week after completion, as no planning permission had been obtained and a buyer for it could not be found.

 Denbies Guest House

 The estate runs Denbies Guest House in one its farmhouses and a kitchen garden centre.
 It offers venues and catering for corporate functions and weddings.

 Surrey Performing Arts Library

-The Surrey Performing Arts Library on the estate brings together major collections of materials covering music, dance, theatre and cinema.
-Material is available on loan.
+The Surrey Performing Arts Library (a collection of materials covering music, dance, theatre and cinema, available for loan, and funded by Surrey County Council) was formerly based on the Denbies estate.
+In 2022 it was re-established as a charity, New Surrey Performing Arts Library (NewSPAL), and is now based at Bourne Hall, Ewell.